-Bringing all our bags, we arrived to the Amazonico offices at 8.30am.
+Bringing all our bags, we arrived at the Amazonico offices at 8.30am.
 Pepe stored our backpacks and anything of importance in a secure room in his house, and declared full responsibility for all the stored items.

-We loaded the 4×4 and by 9am, we began the 3 hour driver towards the Santa Cruz park aka the gateway to the Amazon.
+We loaded the 4×4 and by 9am, we began the 3 hour drive towards the Santa Cruz park aka the gateway to the Amazon.
 Myself, Luke and Henrik were joined by Eden, Justyna and Marcell, and the bonding began.
 Two hours in, we stopped for some lunch, a buffet of rice, spaghetti, salad, mince meat and a drink.

 An hour later, after paying the 150B (€19) park entrance fee, we helped unload the car, met our jungle warrior JC (who speaks really good Spanglish).
-People prefer perfectly fluent English guides but you can look at it as a way of practicing your Spanish while helping him with his English.
+People prefer perfectly fluent English guides but you can look at it as a way of practising your Spanish while helping him with his English.

 Together, we loaded and then boarded the long slender motorboat, fully fitted with wired garden chairs.
 Comfy!